 Once you provide the password, Ubuntu will reach out to it’s update servers, download, and install the package for you.

 With git now installed, we should be able to simply type git at the terminal and see a list of all the things we can do with this version control software.
 As we can see here, this did work great as we can see all of the associated git commands listed out such as clone, init, add, mv, reset, rm brach, checkout, commit, diff, merge, rebase, tag, fetch, etc…

 Create An Ubuntu Desktop 64 Bit Virtual Machine in VMware Workstation Summary

 Nice work if you made it all the way through this tutorial!
 We covered a ton of ground here getting Ubuntu running inside the latest version of VMware Workstation.
-There are a few ways to spin up VMs in VMware, but in this demonstration we made use of simply running an ISO file to get the desired result.
+There are a few ways to spin up VMs in VMware, but in this demonstration, we made use of simply running an ISO file to get the desired result which works nicely for getting Linux on Windows up and running.
 We’ll be taking a look at the other ways and file types that can be used to create virtual machines in other lessons as well.
 It really was pretty straightforward to get this example up and running.
-Of course, first we needed to make sure that VMware is installed on the host computer.
+Of course, first, we needed to make sure that VMware is installed on the host computer.
 Then we downloaded the iso from Ubuntu, launched the new virtual machine wizard in VMware, selected the ubuntu-16.04-desktop-amd64.iso image to boot, filled out the easy install information, named the virtual machine, specified a disk capacity, and finally launched our new Ubuntu VM.
 Once we had that desktop running, we were able to test out a few software programs, as well as use the terminal to install and make use of the git version control program.
 Great Stuff!